The Roebling Index

 Yes

-Compiled by The Roebling Research Desk from building documents and current market data.
+Compiled by The Roebling Research Desk from the building’s offering plan, amendments, and related building documents (primary source dated 2016).
 Board policies can change by amendment — confirm at the offer stage.
-As of 2016.

 The Data Room